What are carbohydrates?

 - cakes and muffins for cakes and muffins made with fruit, oats and wholegrains

-- white potatoes for low-GI potatoes like Carisma™, and sweet potato, corn, pasta or legumes like lentils, beans and chickpeas
+- white potatoes for low-GI potatoes like Carisma, sweet potato, corn, pasta or legumes

-- most rices for Basmati, Doongara or Mahatma rice.
+- most rices for Basmati, Doongara or black rice.

-Some foods with lots of fibre can help slow the breakdown of carbohydrates, giving it a lower GI.
-By choosing wholegrain foods or keeping the skin on vegies like potatoes and carrots, you can get your family eating more low-GI foods.
+Some foods with a lot of fibre can slow the breakdown of carbohydrates, giving it a lower GI.
+By choosing high-fibre foods like green leafy vegetables and wholegrain foods, you can get your family eating more low-GI foods.

-Here are some ways you can encourage your child to eat more low-GI foods:
+Here are ways to encourage your child to eat and enjoy low-GI foods:

-- Set a good example and show your child that you enjoy eating lots of different low-GI foods.
+- Set a good example and show your child that you enjoy eating many different low-GI foods.

-- Keep offering low-GI foods at mealtimes and encourage your child to taste them.
-It might take up to 10-15 times before your child accepts new foods and flavours.
+- Offer low-GI foods at meals and encourage your child to taste them.
+It’s OK if it takes a while for your child to enjoy some new foods and flavours.

-- Keep lower-GI foods as ‘everyday’ foods and high-GI options as ‘sometimes’ foods.
+- Keep low-GI foods as ‘everyday’ foods and high-GI options as ‘sometimes’ foods.

 GI and diabetes